 Dr. Kimberly Blitch

 Dr. Kimberly Blitch earned her Ph.D. in Child, Youth, and Family Studies (Child Development and Early Childhood Education) from the University of Nebraska-Lincoln.
 As a teacher educator, Dr. Blitch uses student-centered pedagogical approaches and techniques to teach pre-service teachers about early childhood curriculum and instruction.
-She also coordinates internships for students, whose programs of study include early childhood development, child life, family studies, and adolescent youth development concentrations.
-Prior to joining The University of Alabama, Dr. Blitch worked with the Buffett Early Childhood Institute at the University of Nebraska, developing the qualitative methods for evaluating the Institute’s system-level intervention that serves children and families from birth to grade three.
+She also coordinates internships for students, whose programs of study include early childhood education, child life, family studies, and adolescent and youth development concentrations.
+Prior to joining The University of Alabama, Dr. Blitch worked with the Buffett Early Childhood Institute at the University of Nebraska, particularly the Institute’s system-level intervention that serves children and families from birth to grade three.
 She also assisted with the development of a nutrition intervention that focuses on web-based professional development for early childhood educators.
 Dr. Blitch’s scholarly work examines how practices and discourses impact ethnically, racially, culturally, and linguistically diverse families and children in early childhood education.